 This can change from manufacture make model and year.

-Below are the steps I found recently to check the codes on a 1999 Ford without a scan tool.
+Below are the steps I found to check the codes on a 1999 Ford without an OBDII scan tool.

 This may or may not work; let me know in the comments if it works for you.